Here’s What Happened When I Decided Travel Solo to Santorini

 Over the summer I took a trip to the Island of Santorini.
 I was 23, alone, anxious but above all, extremely excited to take on a new adventure.
 Six months prior I decided to travel on my own and Greece was my destination of choice.
 I was fed up with people, fed up with New York, fed up with work.

 I booked a flight for the 16th of May and found a lovely deal in Perivolos, a small town south of Perissa.
-I stayed for a month on that beautiful island and I loved it so much that I extended my stay.
+In fact, I stayed for a month on the beautiful island and loved it so much that I extended my stay.
 When it came time to leave, I purposely ditched my flight and hitched a ride back to Kiffisia- a suburb in Northern Greece.
 I’m not sure what possessed me to stay in Kiffisia, but I did.

 “Yes, that’s exactly where I’m from.
 How did you know?”

 “Well, I’m originally from Brooklyn, but I moved to Karpathos after my mother passed away.”
 I couldn’t believe he was from Karpathos!
 I had originally planned to stay there but for lack of vacant hotels and little knowledge of the island, I chickened out and decided Santorini is where I’d stay.

 Here’s What Happened When I Decided To Travel Solo To Santorini.

 And yes, I understand this story would be a hell of a lot more exciting if I told you I abandoned all of my original plans and bypassed Santorini, making my way to Karp, but my apologies in advance for the buzz-kill.
 We spoke for over seven hours straight and when it came time to part ways, we exchanged numbers.
 He did however offer to come visit, but that didn’t fall through either.